Capital punishment in Iran: Controversies

 On 12 December 2022, Majidreza Rahnavard, aged 23 was publicly hanged in Mashhad for Moharebeh in connection to killing two members of the Basij Resistance Force, Danial Rezazadeh, and Hossein Zeinalzadeh, during the Mahsa Amini protests.
 His execution resulted in international condemnation.
 The execution was carried out only 23 days after his arrest.
 Human rights organizations such as the United Nations have expressed distress and concern that protesters are being sentenced to death following sham trials with no due process.
 Rahnavard's mother was only informed of his execution after his death and was later given the cemetery's name and plot number.
-Upon arrival at the cemetery, Rahnavard's family were welcomed by the sight of security Guards burying his body.
+Upon arrival at the cemetery, Rahnavard's family were welcomed by the sight of security guards burying his body.
 A vote was cast in November by the UN Human Rights Council to initiate an investigation into Iran's handling of the demonstrations.
 Still, Tehran refused to cooperate because the mission was "political."
-On Wednesday, December 14, 2022, Iran's expulsion from the UN Commission on the Status of Women will be put to a vote, which the UN Watch predicts will pass overwhelmingly despite Tehran's objections.
+On Wednesday, 14 December 2022, Iran's expulsion from the UN Commission on the Status of Women will be put to a vote, which the UN Watch predicts will pass overwhelmingly despite Tehran's objections.
 Australia and New Zealand have recently joined the United States, the European Union, the United Kingdom, and Canada in blacklisting a handful of Iranian officials and entities in response to the ongoing protests, which Tehran has condemned.
 Rahnavard's execution on Monday, similar to Shekari's, showed how quickly the Iranian judiciary is handling cases involving the protests.
 He was executed less than a month after his arrest.
-On November 17, the judiciary claimed Rahnavard committed a "terrorist" act, and two days later, he was reportedly arrested for “Moharebeh,” the Farsi definition for "waging war against God."
-Majidreza Rahnavard's trial took place in Mashhad, Khorasan-e Razavi Province, over the course of just one session before a "Revolutionary Court."
-November 29 where he was convicted of “enmity against God” (Moharebeh).
+On 17 November, the judiciary claimed Rahnavard committed a "terrorist" act, and two days later, he was reportedly arrested for "Moharebeh," the Farsi definition for "waging war against God."
+Majidreza Rahnavard's trial took place in Mashhad, Khorasan-e Razavi Province, over the course of just one session before a Revolutionary Court.
+November 29 where he was convicted of "enmity against God" (Moharebeh).
 Rahnavard was denied access to a lawyer of his own choice.
-He was assigned a lawyer, but he didn't present a defense, just like Mohsen Shekari, who, according to Iran human rights, was denied access to his lawyer during his interrogation and legal proceedings.
+He was assigned a lawyer, but didn't present a defense, similarly to Mohsen Shekari, who, according to Iran Human Rights, was denied access to his lawyer during his interrogation and legal proceedings.